JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ## Evasion Roll

-When a combat roll is made against a character who is not capable of making an opposing combat roll (i.e. they are using a melee combat roll but are being shot at from far away), the defender can make a reflexive Evasion Roll vs the attacker's Combat Roll.
+When a Combat Roll is made against a character who is not capable of making an opposing combat roll (i.e. they are using a melee combat roll but are being shot at from far away), the defender can make a reflexive Evasion Roll vs the attacker's Combat Roll.

 An Evasion Roll will consist of a Skill Roll which represents reflexive dodging, which is almost always "Dexterity".
 Evasion Roll's can be assisted, often by "Athletics", as faster top speeds can aid in being harder to hit.